akka/akka/akka-docs/src/main/paradox/typed/guide/actors-intro.md

    it is only the task itself that is erroneous.
    The service actor should reply to the sender with a message, presenting the error case.
 There is nothing special here, errors are part of the domain and hence become ordinary messages.
  * The second case is when a service itself encounters an internal fault.
 Akka enforces that all actors are organized into a tree-like hierarchy, i.e. an actor that creates another actor becomes the parent of that new actor.
-This is very similar how operating systems organize processes into a tree.
+This is very similar to how operating systems organize processes into a tree.
 Just like with processes, when an actor fails, its parent actor can decide how to react to the failure.
 Also, if the parent actor is stopped, all of its children are recursively stopped, too.
 This service is called supervision and it is central to Akka.